 IS SOLO TRAVEL SAFE IN THE BALKANS?

 Yes, I felt very safe as a solo female traveller in the Balkans!
-Though admittedly, as a white European I didn’t stand out much.
+Though admittedly, I didn’t stand out much as a white European.

-The locals are incredibly friendly and there were no issues with cat-calling like I have experienced in some countries.
-It was easy to get around and I felt very safe using the buses where no one paid me any unwanted attention.
+The locals are incredibly amiab,le and there were no issues with cat-calling like I have experienced in some countries.
+It was easy to get around, and I felt very safe using the buses where no one paid me any unwanted attention.

 Unlike other European travel, you can’t pick up a multi-country sim card because most countries are not yet in the European Union.
 In fact, Kosovo still isn’t even recognised as a country by 5 countries in the EU!

 I only bought a sim card in Bosnia & Herzegovina, where they have a 7-day tourist sim card available (ask your accommodation for the nearest store).
 Otherwise, I travelled Wi-fi only to avoid the hassle.